Applying for your student visa

 How do I apply for a Tier 4 visa?

 You will find details of how to apply for a visa on our immigration advice pages; as well as on the UKBA website .
 There is also useful, independent information on the UK Council for International Student Affairs (UKCISA website).
-One of the key features of the Tier 4 (General) Student visa process is the need for your chosen University to provide you a CAS number.
-The following information explains what the CAS is and how you can obtain one from the University of Sussex in support of your visa application.
+One of the key features of the Tier 4 (General) Student visa process is the need for your chosen University to provide you a 'Confirmation of Acceptance for Studies' (or CAS) number.
+The following information concentrates on what the CAS is and how you can obtain one from the University of Sussex in support of your visa application.

 What is a CAS?